matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/block-view.md

 2. Transactions

-- Consists of lists of all the transactions that were included in this block.
+- Lists all the transactions that were included in this block.

 ![Single block page!](../../../assets/images/single-block.png "View a single block")